 Give Me 5 Hostel

 Just a few minutes from the Tha Pae gate, the Give Me 5 Hostel gets fantastic review.
 Friendly staff, super clean spaces, and a nice hangout space make this a very relaxed, comfortable hostel.
 If you’re looking to explore Chiang Mai, this is an awesome place to self-base.
 Beds come with lockers, reading lights, and air conditioning, meaning you will be able to get a great night of sleep!

 If you want to treat yourself to a luxury hotel in Chiang Mai’s Old City, Pingviman Hotel is ideal.
 There’s a buffet breakfast, a swimming pool, and an on-site restaurant and bar.

 Wi-Fi is free in what is one of the most stunning of all the Chiang Mai hotels on offer.
 All rooms are en-suite and have a TV, toiletries and air conditioning.
 Luggage storage and laundry services are available.

 99 The Heritage Hotel

 In the heart of the Old City, Koko Palm Inn is a beautiful luxury hotel decorated in a traditional Thai style.
 All rooms come with a private bathroom, cable TV, and a fridge.
 The garden is a pleasant place to relax with a stunning outdoor pool.
 Laundry services are available and there’s a buffet breakfast available from the on-site restaurant.

-– Visit the scenic remains of Wat Chedi Luang, an ancient temple that dates back to the late 1300s / early 1400s and once houses the revered Emerald Buddha (now located in Bangkok).
+- Visit the scenic remains of Wat Chedi Luang, an ancient temple that dates back to the late 1300s / early 1400s and once housed the revered Emerald Buddha (now located in Bangkok).

 - See contemporary religious art and admire traditional Lanna architecture at Wat Bupparam.